 - 9.6.1 The User Menu is the main menu used to program the settings.
-To access this menu hold down the SELECT button for 3 seconds.
-Use the SELECT button to also cycle through the menu. - 9.6.2 Language (factory setting "English"): To change the language simply press the UP or DOWN buttons to scroll through the language options.
-Press SELECT to confirm and move to next menu option. - 9.6.3 Which Timer (factory setting "Use External"): Use the DOWN button to change to "Use Internal" if required.
-The external timer setting is used when the CPX unit is hardwired to an external time clock, this usually also operates the pump.
+To access this menu hold down the OK button for 3 seconds.
+Use the OK button to also cycle through the menu. - 9.6.2 Language (factory setting "English"): To change the language simply press the LEFT or RIGHT buttons to scroll through the language options.
+Press OK to select and move to next menu option.

+- 9.6.3 Which Timer (factory setting "Use External"): Use the LEFT button to change to "Use Internal" if required.
+The external timer setting is used when the Titanium Edition unit is hardwired to an external time clock, this usually also operates the pump.
 The Internal time setting is used when the unit is not hardwired to an external time clock, in this scenario the On and Off times will need to be programmed.
-These are programmed in the same manner as Set Clock below. - 9.6.4 Set Clock: When setting the clock time use the UP and DOWN arrow buttons to select the hour and minutes.
-Use the "◄" and "▶" buttons to move the cursor between hour and minutes. - 9.6.5 Water Temp: This displays an approximate real time water temperature.

-- 9.6.6 Salt Result: This is a read out of the most recent salinity test result.
-One of the following readings will be given: "Low Salt" The salinity level is low and salt needs to be added to the pool water.
-"Salt OK" No action is required.
-"High Salt" No action is required, the CPX can run with high salinity, however very high salinity may be unpleasant to swim in and may damage other equipment.
-To perform a real time salinity test, press the LEFT and RIGHT buttons simultaneously for 3 seconds in the Home Screen. - 9.6.7 Cell Select: This does not normally need to be changed as the Cell size is selected upon initial start up.
-If the incorrect cell is accidently selected upon start up, change the selection using the UP and DOWN buttons and then press SELECT.
+These are programmed in the same manner as Set Clock below. - 9.6.4 Set Clock: When setting the clock time use the LEFT and RIGHT arrow buttons to select the hour and minutes.
+Use the "+" and "-" buttons to move the cursor between hour and minutes. - 9.6.5 Salt Result: This is a read out of the most recent salinity test result.
+One of the following readings will be given: "Low Salt", "Salt OK" or "High Salt". - 9.6.6 Cell Select: This does not normally need to be changed as the Cell size is selected upon initial start up.
+If the incorrect cell is accidently selected upon start up, change the selection using the LEFT and RIGHT buttons and then press OK.